lsubaldo/cosc301-proj05/README.md

 # Scandisk
+Authors: Leslie Subaldo and Katie Chungbin.
-# Implements scandisk for a FAT-12 file system.
+Implements scandisk for a FAT-12 file system.
+Works similarly to chkdsk or fsck for Linux.